-When looking for ‘better fabrics’ to use to create your garments or DIY projects, there are many different aspects you can take into account.
-What ‘better’ means to you is very personal and can contain multiple aspects: the origin of the fibers, the products used for dying, the land it’s produced in, water use, the use of biological cotton, the way it’s packaged, carbon footprint, fabric from recycled materials and so on.
+When looking for ‘better fabrics’ to create your garments or DIY projects, there are many different aspects you can take into account.
+What ‘better’ means to you is very personal: the origin of the fibers, the products used for dyeing, the land it’s produced in, water use, the use of organic cotton, the way it’s packaged, carbon footprint, fabric from recycled materials and so on.

 Although we feel all of the above is important, at this moment in time, it’s very difficult to find fabrics that match your expectations when it comes to these criteria.
-There is a very low level of transparency when it comes to finding out these details when shopping for fabrics.
-The fabric you have your eye on might be biological or naturally dyed with plants, but most of the time it’s not possible to even get this information.
+There is low level of transparency when it comes to finding out these details when shopping for fabrics.
+The fabric you have your eye on might be made from organic materials or naturally dyed with plants, but most of the time it’s not possible to even get this information.

 One way of having more insights, and therefore an actual choice, is buying fabrics that have a certification.
 And that is exactly what you can expect to find in our fabric shop.
-We only sell OEKO-TEX, GOTS, Tencel and SGS certified fabrics.
-Learn more about the certifications below and decide what works for you!
+We only sell OEKO-TEX, GOTS, GRS, TENCEL, EcoVero and SGS certified fabrics.
+Learn more about the certifications below and decide which one ticks your boxes!

 OEKO-TEX is a German organization from origin.
 The name stands for ‘eco’ and ‘textile’: eco textiles.